Aylur/gnim/docs/jsx.md

 > [!IMPORTANT]
 >
-> The connection will only get attached when the first subscriber appears and is
+> The connection will only get attached when the first subscriber appears, and
-> dropped when the last one disappears.
+> is dropped when the last one disappears.

 ### `createSettings`